Facebook Commenting Platform: Pros and Cons For Businesses

 FEBRUARY 3, 2015

 ” The idea was to generate a little awareness and build relationships with journalists and bloggers by commenting on articles where the client had an expertise.
-Though the idea has evolved to look more like DIY media relations , it still is pretty viable…if you know how to comment well.
 We evolved as comments became the next big thing.
 Sponsored Comments?
 I get wanting to get more comments.